DaniS91/Park-Lookup-Api/README.md

 * _Swagger UI_

 ## Description
 This application is a self-contained project developed as part of [Epicodus][Epicodus] coursework in [C# with .Net][C# course main].
 It was completed following the ["Building an API"][C# chapter] module in the curriculum.
 This project demonstrates proficiency in creating an ASP.NET Core Web API with full CRUD functionality, using RESTFUL principles.
 It uses Swagger UI for documenting API endpoints.
+It also implements response wrapping and pagination.

 ## Setup/Installation Requirements
 #### Setting up directories